Encryption Software

 Public Key Encryption

 1976 saw the introduction of a radical new idea into the field of cryptography.
+With this idea came the increase in it's popularity with people from all backgrounds. wish to learn about encryption.
+Today, you can find encryption programs and software in stores and on the internet just as easily as you can find conference calling service software and companies.
 This idea centered around the premise of making the encryption and decryption keys different - where the knowledge of one key would not allow a person to find out the other.
 Public key encryption algorithms are based on the premise that each sender and recipient has a private key, known only to him/her and a public key, which can be known by anyone.
 Each encryption/decryption process requires at least one public key and one private key.
-A key is a randomly generated set of numbers/ characters that is used to encrypt/decrypt information.
+A key is a randomly generated set of numbers/characters that is used to encrypt/decrypt information.

 A public key encryption scheme has six major parts: